Skip to main content

 If your HRIS offers payroll functionality, it’s common practice to complete two payroll test runs before you switch your payroll over to the live system.
 This way you’ll have complete confidence that your payroll run will be problem free when you eventually switch to your new system.

-Keep reading for other implementation tips and tricks to gauge your readiness for new HR technology.
+Keep reading for other implementation tips and tricks to gauge your readiness for new HRIS technology.

 What are the training requirements for HRIS users?

-Many HRIS vendors provide a range of training options, including online tutorials, live webinars, and even on-site training sessions to ensure users are proficient in using their system.
+Many HRIS vendors provide a range of training options, including online tutorials, live webinars, and even on-site HRIS systems training sessions to ensure users are proficient in using their system.

 If you’re after more advanced compliance monitoring tools, our list of the best compliance software for HR teams is a good place to start.